cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/provisioners/PeProvisionerSimple.rst

 .. java:constructor:: public PeProvisionerSimple()
    :outertype: PeProvisionerSimple

-   Instantiates a new PeProvisionerSimple that the \ :java:ref:`Pe`\  it will manage will be set just at Pe instantiation.
+   Instantiates a new PeProvisionerSimple.
+The \ :java:ref:`Pe`\  it will manage will be set just at Pe instantiation.

 PeProvisionerSimple
 ^^^^^^^^^^^^^^^^^^^